 Teaching and other responsibilities

-Karen is a lecturer in the School of Health Sciences and works primarily with FdA Health and Wellbeing Apprenticeships and BSc Nursing Apprenticeships, delivering modules and as an Enhanced Personal Tutor.
+Karen is a lecturer in the School of Health and Sports Sciences and works primarily with FdA Health and Wellbeing Apprenticeships and BSc Nursing Apprenticeships, delivering modules and as an Enhanced Personal Tutor.
 Additionally, she is the Clinical Learning Environment Support Lead for the James Paget Hospital Trust.
 Karen is passionate about working with children, young people and their families to enable facilitation of self-care as well as enabling opportunities for non-traditional students to achieve in the higher education environment.

 Research Interests and other publications